 Apostolic Resources

+As Pietz’s practice grew, so did the need for Apostolic-specific counseling services.
 Out of this urging, Pietz formed the Center for Apostolic Counseling (CAC) for the purpose of providing a safe place for Apostolics to seek help for their mental and emotional health.
-Later Esmeralda Delgadillo joined the practice as an intern.
+The CAC’s work is grounded in the belief that emotional healing must align with biblical principles.
+This teaching is shared in more detail in Dr. Doty’s Apostolic Counseling Volume 1, which offers guidance on navigating mental health challenges while fostering spiritual growth.
+For more advanced strategies, Seven Secrets of Mental Health explores actionable techniques that pastors and counselors can use to support those they serve.
+Eventually Esmeralda Delgadillo joined the practice as an intern.
 Delgadillo was a minister and pastor’s wife who began taking on Apostolic clients to help local churches.
 For several years, these ladies ministered, counseled, taught, and assisted pastors with difficult situations.

 The CAC plans to continue expanding its network across the nation so they can provide services to all Apostolics in need.
-Click To TweetIn 2018, Chad Parker joined the team as a counseling intern.
+Share on XIn 2018, Chad Parker joined the team as a counseling intern.
 Parker spent many years working with children and families at Tupelo Children’s Mansion as a social worker and also served as the executive pastor at Royalwood Church.
 He began working to set up the CAC as a 501 (c)(3) organization.

 The CAC has a three-fold mission: